Table Of Contents

 The Tomb of Tu Duc

 The Tomb of Tu Duc is probably the “one to see” if you only have limited time.
 It is the closest to Hue of the larger, more impressive tombs.
 The tomb is an enormous walled enclosure, practically a palace in its own right.
-In fact, the guidebooks and plaques on the walls will tell you that the emperor spent a lot of time here during the tomb’s three years of construction.
-It seems likely that the tomb site served as a sort of summer palace.

 The Tomb of Minh Mang

 The tomb of Minh Mang is the grandest of them all.
-It’s also the only one on the “left” bank of the Perfume river.
+It’s also the only one on the “left” bank of the Perfume River.
 A short drive from the tomb of Khai Dinh will bring you to a landing where you can hire a boat to take you across for a few dollars.
-However, if you’ve got the time, consider combining a boat trip to Thien Mu pagoda with travel on to the tomb of Minh Mang.
-By boat, getting to both places and back to central Hue will take the better part of a day.

-The Tomb of Khai Ðinh
+The Tomb of Khai Dinh

-If the tomb of Tu Duc is “the sublime” then the tomb of Khai Dinh is the ridiculous.
-Unlike many of the other tombs, this one is built into the side of a hill, and is, essentially, all of one piece.
-It’s more European that the other tombs, having been built towards the end of the Nguyen period when the French were beginning to dominate the country.
-Parts of this concrete construction resemble a finely carved sugar confection.
+If the tomb of Tu Duc is “the sublime,” then the tomb of Khai Dinh is the ridiculous.
+Unlike many of the other tombs, this one is built into the side of a hill and is, essentially, all of one piece.

 Museums & Memorial houses

-This provincial museum comprises two separate collections – one building houses displays of archaeological, historical and ethnological artefacts relating to the culture, history and development of the region and its various ethnic groups from the earliest times to the present day, whilst the other is a ‘Museum of Resistance against the US Invaders’ which focuses on the role played by the people of Huế in the Second Indochina War.
-The museum functions as the provincial government office responsible for museums development under the professional guidance of the National Cultural Heritage Department of the Ministry of Culture, Sports and Tourism in Hà Nội.
-It manages the following branch museums and a small memorial house dedicated to the memory of patriot Phan Boi Chau.
+This provincial museum comprises two separate collections – one building houses displays of archaeological, historical and ethnological artefacts relating to the culture, history and development of the region and its various ethnic groups from the earliest times to the present day, whilst the other is a ‘Museum of Resistance against the US Invaders’ which focuses on the role played by the people of Hue in the Second Indochina War.

 Hue Royal Fine-arts Museum

-It is a 7-compartment, 2-bay building constructed in the “double” architecture, originally called the Long An Palace (Emperor’s Security) in the Bao Dinh Residence of Tay Loc precinct.
-When French troops took Bao Dinh Residence for their headquarters in 1885, Long An Palace was removed and materials were stored.
+When French troops took the Bao Dinh Residence for their headquarters in 1885, Long An Palace was removed, and materials were stored.
 But, in 1909, by order of Emperor Duy Tan, they were moved to the present-day site (3 Le Truc St.)

 It served later as the Khai Dinh Museum in Emperor Khai Dinh’s time, in 1923.
 The building (former Long An Palace) housing the museum is a monument of remarkable value.
 The wooden panels are covered with 35 poems and essays composed by Emperor Thieu Tri.